As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Most of my clients have their coaching paid for by their employers.

-from the impact it has.
-It is a pragmatic way for companies to
+the impact it has.
+It is a pragmatic way for companies to invest in the

 I can support you to think about the impact of your coaching programme in